stfc/PSyclone/doc/user_guide/psy_data.rst

 This transformation can be used for both LFRic and GOcean APIs.
-It will test all input and output parameters of a kernel to make sure they are not NAN or infinite.
+It will test all input and output parameters of a kernel to make sure they are not ``NaN`` or infinite.
 If they are, an error message like the following is printed, but the program is not aborted::

      PSYDATA: Variable perturbation has the invalid value